Cumulo-pro/cumulo-gnoland-infra/metrics/Gnoland_TM2_Metrics.md

 ### Metric: `outbound_peers_gauge`

 **Description:**
-A gauge representing the current number of outbound P2P connections — peers this node has actively dialed and connected to.
+A gauge representing the current number of outbound P2P connections, peers this node has actively dialed and connected to.

 **Prometheus Query Examples:**
 ```promql